Ross Gyre: Heat exchange

 The Ross Gyre plays an important role in exchanging polar water masses and heat in Antarctica, connecting the ACC to the Antarctic shelf.
-The undefined eastern boundary of the gyre entrains relatively warm Circumpolar Deep Water (CDW) that is transferred to the continental shelf and the Bellingshausen and Amundsen Seas, which can effect sea ice melting rates and shelf ice extent.
+The undefined eastern boundary of the gyre entrains relatively warm Circumpolar Deep Water (CDW) that is transferred to the continental shelf and the Bellingshausen and Amundsen Seas, which can affect sea ice melting rates and shelf ice extent.
 Eddy formation through gaps in the Pacific-Antarctic Ridge are hypothesized to facilitate this transport between the Antarctic Circumpolar Current and the Ross Gyre.
 The western limb of the gyre mediates the transfer of cold meltwater and newly formed Antarctic Bottom Water (AABW) originating in the Ross Sea northward.
 The presence of cold surface waters and warmer intermediate waters forms a double diffusive staircase within the Ross Gyre; this feature limits vertical heat exchange, and allows the development of ice in the gyre's center.
 It is estimated that the circulation of the Ross Gyre exports 20 ± 5 Sverdrup.

 Biogeochemical properties

 At 500 meters deep, the surface water density in the Ross Gyre is higher than the surface water density measured at the Amundsen Seas, which is located to the east of the Ross gyre, during summer and winter because the Ross Gyre has a higher salinity at the surface than the Amundsen Seas.
 An explanation for these salinities is the addition of more meltwater in the Amundsen sea coming from the coastal shelf than in the Ross Gyre.
 Salinity has been recorded to be decreasing in the 40 years in the gyre as a result of the melting of ice shelves and the addition of fresh water.
 The change in salinity is the same as adding 18 mm of freshwater to the surface of the gyre.
 The southern area of the Ross Gyre has the strongest changes in salinity recorded.
 As the Ross Gyre is fairly remote, the biogeochemistry of this region is relatively under sampled.
 Recently, Argo floats, autonomous drifting and profiling platforms with various biogeochemical sensors including temperature, salinity, and nutrients, have been used to increase sampling effort.
-Argo floats deployed in the Ross Gyre have also measured temperatures between -1.0 – 2.5 °C ± 1 °C, salinity between 33.8 – 34.6 ± 0.2 PSU, and nitrate concentrations between 26 – 32 ± 1 μmol kg^{−1}.
+Argo floats deployed in the Ross Gyre have also measured temperatures of −1.0 – +2.5 °C ± 1 °C, salinity of 33.8–34.6 PSU ± 0.2 PSU, and nitrate concentrations of 26–32 μmol/kg ± 1 μmol/kg.